Peter Paul Rubens, The Reconciliation of Jacob and Esau, 1624

 one of the strongest verses used by extreme Calvinists does not prove that God hates the non-elect or even that He does not love them.
 It simply means that God’s love for those who receive salvation looks so much greater than His love for those who reject it that the latter looks like hatred by comparison.

-Lutheran exegete, R. C. H. Lenski, wrote of Romans 9:13 that the Israelites (national, not individual) should have recognised what God had done for them by his grace through promises to them.
+Lutheran exegete, the late R. C. H. Lenski, wrote of Romans 9:13 that the Israelites (national, not individual) should have recognised what God had done for them by his grace through promises to them.
 This grace should have caused all of them to become ‘the children of promise’ (v.
 8).
 But it didn’t and they chose the opposite, refused faith and became stubborn in their presumptuous, outrageous unbelief.

 Evangelical Arminians state that: